Karolart/holbertonschool-web_react/react_state/task_0/dashboard/src/App/README.md

 ## Learning Objectives

-- What the state of a component or a container is
+- What the state of a component or a container
 - The lifecycle of a component
 - How to modify a state and execute code in the right order
 - What a controlled component is